 If you are caring for someone with Alzheimer’s or dementia there are specialist organisations that can offer information, help and support.
 More information here: Alzheimers and Dementia Information and Support

-Local services for older people
+Services and activities for older people

 BHPT works with and on behalf of older people in Burnham supporting a variety of activities and services.
 These include: